1st Reading – Malachi 3:19-20a

 While some people were speaking about how the temple was adorned with costly stones and votive offerings,

-Though initially the Temple could not compare with the splendor of the Temple built by Solomon, the renovations commissioned by King Herod gave it a resplendence that surpassed the original.
+The temple in question was the second Temple of Jerusalem, constructed after the Jews had returned from the Babylonian Exile.
+Though initially this Temple couldn’t compare with the splendor of the Temple built by Solomon, the renovations commissioned by King Herod gave it a resplendence that surpassed the original.
 This Temple was certainly something in which the Jewish people could take great pride.

 he said, “All that you see here — the days will come when there will not be left a stone upon another stone that will not be thrown down.”

 Jesus may have exaggerated when he said that one stone would not remain upon another, but it was a way of characterizing the extent of devastation that was to come to pass.